Tips for Surviving the Holidays by Psychic Karina

 Author's Photo Get a Reading with Karina x3594

 While most people enjoy the holidays, many don't.
 Even those who usually love extra time with loved ones, are bound to face the holiday blues some time.
-Whether it's every year, or just 2020, everyone will need a survival guide for the holidays at some point.
-This year, with COVID-19 and job losses affecting individuals around the world, surviving the holidays has never been a more relevant topic.
+Especially now in this post COVID-19 reality with so much upheaval affecting individuals around the world, surviving the holidays has never been a more relevant topic.

 What Sets Apart a Happy Holiday from a Difficult One?